ja-guzzle/docs/docs/introduction/Deploying Guzzle on Microsoft Azure.md

 * Click on "Create" which will take you to Azure Portal, Create virtual machine blade

-* Enter a name for your Virtual machine and select your user name and password (do not use "guzzle" as user name)
+* Enter a name for your Virtual machine and select your username and password (do not use "guzzle" as username)

 * Enter a new Resource group name or use existing one